syhpoon/xyzcmd/doc/configs.rst

 the regular key.
 As only widget receives such a combination, it tries to search among defined shortcuts to determine what the action to fire.
-But we can tell |XYZ| not to immediately look for action by providing a ``chain key`` (well, shortcut to be precise), which will indicate beginning of multiple shortcuts combination treated as single one.
+But we can tell |XYZ| not to immediately look for action by providing a ``chain key``, which will indicate beginning of multiple shortcuts combination treated as single one.

 To bind a chain key we use the following syntax
 ``set chain key {shortcut} [context {contextname}]``.